shivaat/shivaat.github.io/_pages/publications.md

 author_profile: true
 ---

+### 2019

+Omid Rohanian, __Shiva Taslimipoor__, Samaneh Kouchaki, Le An Ha, Ruslan Mitkov: Bridging the Gap: Attending to Discontinuity in Identification of Multiword Expressions.
+Accepted to be published at NAACL-HLT 2019.

 ### 2018

 __Shiva Taslimipoor__, Omid Rohanian, Ruslan Mitkov, Afsaneh Fazly: Identification of multiword expressions: A fresh look at modelling and evaluation.
 In Multiword expressions at length and in depth.
 Extended papers from the MWE 2017 workshop (editors: Stella Markantonatou, Carlos Ramisch, Agata Savary and Veronika Vincze), pages 299 - 317, Language Science Press, 2018.